zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The .NET Core 2.2 installer is displayed, and Install is highlighted.](media/installed-net-core-2-2.png "Install .NET Core 2.2.")

 10. Select **Close** when the installation finishes.
-You will then need to close and reopen Visual Studio and the `Contoso` solution.
+You then need to close and reopen Visual Studio and the `Contoso` solution.

 ### Task 3: Update Web API to use Key Vault

-In this task, you will update the `Contoso.WebApi` project to use Azure Key Vault for storing and retrieving application secrets.
+In this task, you update the `Contoso.WebApi` project to use Azure Key Vault for storing and retrieving application secrets.
 You will start by adding the connection information to the `appsettings.json` file in the `Contoso.WebApi` project, and then add some code to enable the use of Azure Key Vault.

-> The required NuGet package to enable interaction with Key Vault has already been added to the project to save time.
+> The required NuGet package to enable interaction with Key Vault has already been referenced in the project to save time.
 The package added to facilitate this is: `Microsoft.Extensions.Configuration.AzureKeyVault`.

 1. In Visual Studio, expand the `Contoso.WebApi` project in the Solution Explorer, locate the `Program.cs` file and open it by double-clicking on it.